Thank you Joe Husband

 Thank you Joe Husband for allowing me (not that I needed permission but we both know I went fishing for approval) to have a Me Day.
 I watched 1.5 episodes of Mr. Ed and three-quarters of a Dr. Phil AND I got my hair done.
 I came back with slaon stories, which is at least 50% of the reason I pursue a brown with highlights hairdooooo, duh!
 If you are a writer, you should be getting your hair done AT A SALON!
 Boy/girl/man/woman—doesn’t matter.
 Stories happen at salons, or at least they’re retold.

 One day all the stories were about not going to the salon.
 “Had a few drinks and I let my girlfriend do the coloring, which by the way everyone complimented.
 Nice color!
 Heard it 3 or 4 times."
 Then someone else pitched in with “I haven’t cared in a long time.
 Done nothing in 6 months, since my fiancée died.”
-Ears on alert!
+Ears on alert.
+God, please bless that woman.

 Actually and truthfully, I’m the last person to listen in on other people’s conversations for the purpose of ordinary consumption.
 Unless it promises material for character or plot twists, I truly don’t like to participate in gossip.
 It’s a blatant sin and I’m against sin, so I don’t do it, unless I’m writing about how bad gossip is.
 In that case, I would be providing examples.